Souravgoswami/linux_stat/README.md

 You can run `rake` to test all the modules.
 You can also use `rake cpu` to test the CPU module or `rake memory` to test the memory module.
 But this is case-sensitive.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Souravgoswami/linux_stat.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/Souravgoswami/linux_stat/blob/master/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the LinuxStat project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Souravgoswami/linux_stat/blob/master/CODE_OF_CONDUCT.md).